How to write a job description and promote it

 Make your job description inclusive

-When you write a job description, be inclusive.
+Be inclusive when you write a job description.
 Use thoughtful language so you don’t run the risk of discrimination or breach diversity and equality laws.
 Think about accessibility for people with disabilities or other health conditions.
 Consider ways to accommodate those who are caring for a child, a sick or elderly member of their family, or people in similar circumstances.

 For more information, visit the MBIE page on how to avoid discrimination when hiring.